twogenidentity/microsoft-verifiable-credentials-workshop/README.md

 ### Microsoft Azure and Entra Configuration Steps

 3. Configure your tenant for Microsoft Entra Verified ID
-  * Create an Azure Key Vault instance:
+  * Create an Azure Key Vault instance
-  * Set up the Verified ID service with the public url obtained from STEP 1.
+  * Set up the Verified ID service with the public url obtained from STEP 1
     ```
     e.g:
     Organization name: Magnolia
     Trusted domain: {your-public-url}
     Key vault: {your-kv-vault}
     ```
-  * Register an application in Azure AD.
+  * Register an application in Azure AD

 4. Configure Service endpoint configuration

   * Copy or download the DID document to the did.json and did-configuration.json file in the folder microsoft-verifiable-credentials-workshop
   * Add the value of the DOMAIN_URL to the ```.env``` file
-  * Run the following commands to expose those did json files. (e.g: https://domain/.well-known/did.json and  https://domain/.well-known/did-configuration.json) with the nginx container.
+  * Run the following commands to expose those did json files. (e.g: https://domain/.well-known/did.json and  https://domain/.well-known/did-configuration.json) with the nginx container

     ```sh
     docker run -it --rm --name lb-did -p 80:80 \